willem4130/b0t/README.md

 }
 ```

 Modules are auto-discovered.
-The AI reads a 3,300-line registry documenting every function, its signature, parameters, and examples.
+Claude Code reads a 3,300-line registry documenting every function, its signature, parameters, and examples.
 When you ask for something, it knows exactly which functions to use.

 **Execution Flow:**

 ```
-Chat message → Claude → Workflow JSON → Validation → BullMQ Queue → Worker Pool (10 concurrent) → Step-by-step execution → Results
+Claude Code conversation → Workflow JSON → Validation → Database → BullMQ Queue → Worker Pool (10 concurrent) → Step-by-step execution → Results
 ```

 **Performance:**